Reduce your living costs

 Food initiatives and food pantries

-Love food, hate waste – Tips on how to make food last longer, reduce your waste, tackle climate change, and save your pennies.
+Love food, hate waste – Tips on how to make food last longer, reduce your waste, tackle climate change, and save money.

 Community gardens

 Community garden projects have appeared in many areas across Scotland.
-If there’s one in your area you could find out about volunteering some time helping out in return for free vegetables.
+If there’s one in your area you could find out about volunteering to help out in return for free vegetables.

 Reduced food